4 Creative Ways to Engage a Loved One in Reminiscence

 1. Discover programs which support reminiscence

-If we need help choosing what questions to ask our loved ones, recording their memories or managing the overall project, there are programs available which provide online templates, memory books and even professional interviewers and transcribers to support our loved one in telling and sharing their story.
+If we need help choosing what questions to ask a loved one, recording their memories or managing the overall project, there are programs available which provide online templates, memory books and even professional interviewers and transcribers to support our loved one in telling and sharing their story.
 One example is LifeBio, a program which supports reminiscence therapy and is the subject of a current Benjamin Rose Institute of Aging research project.
 LifeBio can make it easier for us and our loved ones to write and collect memories through the use of autobiography templates and memoir writing services.
 Research also shows that life story programs can lead caregivers to provide more personalized and empathetic care whether they are family members, friends or professionals (Grøndahl VA, Persenius M, Bååth C, Helgesen AK.
 The use of life stories and its influence on persons with dementia, their relatives and staff - a systematic mixed studies review.
 BMC Nurs.
 2017).

 2. Make a memory book